AUTUMN TERM 2021

 We hope that you find the following information useful.

-- Each day children should bring with them a water bottle (which can be re-filled in school), a lunch box if they eat a packed lunch, and if possible, some fruit as a mid-morning/afternoon snack.
-As part of a healthy life-style we encourage children to drink water and eat fruit in class, rather than consume sugary drinks or snacks.
+- Each day, pupils should bring with them a water bottle (which can be re-filled in school) and if possible, some fruit as a mid-morning/afternoon snack.
+As part of a healthy life-style, may we encourage pupils to drink water and eat fruit in class, rather than consume sugary drinks or snacks.
 A small ruck-sack should be brought in on Fridays to take reading books home in.

 - If your child has a medical condition, please see Ms. Smith in the medical room and also let us know.

 - Pupils need to have their P.E. kit in school, in a small bag, on a Monday morning.
 The P.E. kit should be kept in school for the whole week.
 It can be taken home on Fridays for washing.
 P.E. kit consists of: a pair of blue school shorts, a white school T-shirt, plimsoles and a navy blue track-suit for cold weather.
 Trainers may be worn for outdoor games.
 It is advisable for your child to wear a vest on P.E. days.
 Please ensure that all items belonging to your child, fit them and are labelled with their name.

 - On swimming days, pupils need to bring in a swimming costume (no bikinis) / swimming trunks (no shorts), a towel and a swimming cap in a large bag/ruck sack.
 A spare carrier bag and pair of socks would be advisable too.
 No jewellery or watches must be worn.